instructlab/taxonomy/README.md

 It can be a little tricky mechanically to create directories in GitHub's web UI, but you can complete the process using the following steps:

-1. In the GitHub repo, click the folder that you want to create the new directory inside of.
+1. In the GitHub repository, click the folder that you want to create the new directory inside of.

 2. Click **Add File** and select **Create new file** from the menu.